Korean Wave: Background

 Under the military dictatorship of Park Chung Hee, South Korean mass media underwent a process of rapid expansion, despite facing increasing control and censorship from the government.
 As part of Park's development plans, the first commercial radio and television stations opened in the early 1960s and were subject to strict censorship under the Broadcasting Ethics Committee.
 This brief expansion ended in 1972, when Park enacted the Yushin Constitution which broadly expanded his powers and codified his de facto dictatorial rule.
 The enactment of the Yushin Constitution coincided with a broad crackdown on the South Korean culture industry against what Park alleged was the influence of "foreign decadent culture".
 Following Park's death and the 1979 coup d'état of December Twelfth, the military regime of Chun Doo-hwan enacted additional restrictions over the media.
 In 1980, Chun forced the merger of all 29 private broadcasters into the state-owned Korean Broadcasting System (KBS) and Munhwa Broadcasting Corporation (MBC), creating a state-led media monopoly.

 As a part of the decolonization process in South Korea, imports of all Japanese media were banned in 1945.
 Despite this ban, Japanese media was still widely distributed and pirated in South Korea, with both state broadcasters and individual bootleggers being found guilty of illegal importation.
-The signing of the Japan–South Korea Joint Declaration of 1998 ended this ban, and it was gradually lifted across four stages between 1998 and 2004.
-To protect the South Korean culture industry, the South Korean Ministry of Culture received a substantial budget increase, allowing for the creation of hundreds of culture industry departments in universities nationwide.
-It has justified its financial support for hallyu, which it estimated to be worth US$83.2 billion in 2012, by linking it to South Korea's export-driven economy.
+The signing of the Japan–South Korea Joint Declaration of 1998 marked the end of the ban, which was gradually lifted in four stages between 1998 and 2004.
+To support the South Korean cultural industry, the South Korean Ministry of Culture, Sports and Tourism received a substantial budget increase, allowing for the creation of hundreds of culture industry departments in universities nationwide.
+The ministry justified its financial support for hallyu by linking it to South Korea's export-driven economy, and in 2012 estimated its economic value at US$83.2 billion.